Jona Viray: Early life

-Jonalyn Roxas Viray was born on November 15, 1989, in Marikina, Philippines.
+Jonalyn Roxas Viray was born on November 15, 1989.
 She is the only girl and the eldest of four children from Pio Duran, Albay.
+In a 2025 interview with Toni Gonzaga, Jona disclosed that she experienced sexual abuse by her father at the age of ten.

-She started joining singing contests at an early age.
-She won first runner-up in Birit Bulilit of IBC 13 as a child and one of the finalists in MTB Teen Pop Star where her winning piece was Mariah Carey's "Never Too Far".
+Jona started joining singing contests at an early age.
+She won first runner-up in Birit Bulilit of IBC as a child and one of the finalists in MTB Teen Pop Star of ABS-CBN's Magandang Tanghali Bayan where her winning piece was Mariah Carey's "Never Too Far".
+She also sang Regine Velasquez's version of "I Don't Want to Miss a Thing" on Batang Vidaylin of ABC in 2000.

-Jona was 15 years old when she competed in the singing competition Pinoy Pop Superstar held by the local television station GMA Network and hosted by Regine Velasquez.
-Jona emerged as the weekly champion after singing the Whitney Houston hit song "Run to You".
+Jona was 15 years old when she competed in the singing competition Pinoy Pop Superstar on GMA Network.
+She emerged as the weekly champion after singing the Whitney Houston hit song "Run to You".
 She also sang "Reflection", "I Have Nothing" and "Never Too Far" in the weeks that follow, and after four consecutive weeks of being weekly champion, she qualified for the grand finals.

-For winning the title of Pinoy Pop Superstar, Jona won 1 million pesos in cash and became the owner of a Futura Classic house and lot developed by Filinvest and a brand-new Toyota Innova.
-She also won an exclusive one-year contract with GMA Records, the recording arm of GMA Network, and received 100,000 pesos worth of Belo Medical services, plus gift certificates worth 50,000 pesos from Gandang Ricky Reyes.
+For winning the title of Pinoy Pop Superstar, Jona won in cash and became the owner of a Futura Classic house and lot developed by Filinvest and a brand-new Toyota Innova.
+She also won an exclusive one-year contract with GMA Records, the recording arm of GMA Network, and received worth of Belo Medical services, plus gift certificates worth from Gandang Ricky Reyes.